Australian rules football in popular culture: Sculpture

 Statues and other public artworks relating to football have been erected across Australia.
 Of the 10 bronze statues in the MCG's Parade of Champions, four are footballers: Ron Barassi, Dick Reynolds, Leigh Matthews and Haydn Bunton, Sr. Also located at the MCG is a statue commemorating the 1858 "foot-ball" match between Melbourne Grammar and Scotch College, which took place in nearby parklands.
 It depicts Tom Wills umpiring behind two players contesting the ball.
 In 2010, statues of Sydney Swans figures Paul Roos and Paul Kelly were unveiled at the SCG as part of the Basil Sellers Sports Sculptures Project.

 In 1995, a statue of Ted Whitten was erected outside Whitten Oval.
 Located at Punt Road Oval is a 3-metre bronze statue of Jack Dyer.
 It is modelled after an iconic photograph of Dyer taken during the 1944 Preliminary Final in which Richmond defeated Essendon, primarily due to Dyer's VFL finals record of nine goals.
 A statue of Collingwood legend Bob Rose stands outside the Melbourne Sports and Entertainment Centre.

 Famous spectacular marks have been immortalised in heroic sculpture.
 A statue by Robert Hitchcock of South Fremantle's John Gerovich taking a specky in the 1956 WANFL Preliminary Final stands outside Fremantle Oval in Fremantle, Western Australia, and a bronze statue of Essendon great John Coleman's 1953 specky against Fitzroy at Windy Hill was unveiled in Coleman's hometown of Hastings, Victoria.

 Football has been depicted in reliefs and other sculptural works on Australian buildings.
 A ceramic frieze of a football match adorns the 1930s art deco brick pavilion in Fawkner Park, South Yarra.
 Football is also rendered in art deco style on a decorative panel inside the foyer of Melbourne's Manchester Unity Building, designed by Marcus Barlow and built in 1932.
 In 1967, two double-sided reliefs by sculptor John Dowie were mounted at Adelaide Oval.
-The panels commemorate South Australian footballer Victor Richardson, and show players from different spectator viewpoints.
+The panels commemorate South Australian footballer Vic Richardson, and show players from different spectator viewpoints.

 In the mid-1990s, artist Jan Mitchell was commissioned by the City of Geelong to create the Baywalk Bollards, a series of painted pylons salvaged from the Yarra Street Pier, reflecting on the port city's history and local identities.
 Among the 104 bollards is a 19th-century Geelong footballer.

 In 2007, Anmatyerre artists Josie Kunoth Petyarre and Dinni Kunoth Kemarre exhibited sixteen carved wooded sculptures of AFL footballers (one for each club) at AFL World in Melbourne.
 Artists of the Tiwi Islands have also created football carvings.
-Romolo Tipiloura's 2006 sculpture of Taparra (Moon Man) taking a mark as "Footy Man" pays homage to Tiwi ancestral beliefs and football as a "quasi-sacred sport".
+Romolo Tipiloura's 2006 sculpture of Taparra (Moon Man) taking a mark as "Footy Man" pays homage to Tiwi ancestral beliefs and football as a quasi-sacred sport.
 The work entered the Charles Darwin University Art Collection, and was pre-selected for the 2007 National Aboriginal & Torres Strait Islander Art Award.